-Now, here is one thing vor and ago have in common that might not be so in other languages… let’s say you saw a pink fluorescent Elephant last Monday.
+Well, let’s say you saw a pink fluorescent Elephant last Monday.
 However, that wasn’t the first time because you had seen this beauty already on Saturday… can you tell the story using vor 2 Tagen?

 - On Monday, I have seen the pink, fluorescent elephant I had seen 2 days ago.

 Neither in English nor in German.
 Both words, ago and vor do refer to (some) now.
 This might be different in other languages, so I felt like I have to say it.
 Let me know in the comments, if that actually works in your mother tongue :).

 In has two functions for time.

 First, it is the counterpart of vor in the future.
 If you want to indicate a time difference, a span, between now and some point to come… use in.

 - Ich rufe dich in 5 Minuten zurück.

 - I will call you back in 5 minutes.

 - In 100 Jahren gibt es vielleicht fliegende Autos.

 - 100 years from now, there might be flying cars.